Coming to Ireland from Ukraine

 If you have vacant property or a spare room in your home, you can offer it to help accommodate a refugee.
 The Irish Red Cross will match the accommodation you offer with someone who has just arrived in Ireland.
 See 'I want to help' below or find out how to pledge accommodation on the Irish Red Cross’s website.

-New financial supports for people providing accommodation
+Payment for people providing accommodation

 Healthcare and medical cards